-Founder - Managing Director
+Founder - CEO

 Jo lives and breathes the ocean with over 20 years’ experience spearheading global marine programs and sailing ventures.
 She focuses on identifying critical marine issues and aligning senior experts with engineering solutions to reduce human impact on the sea.
 A former trans-ocean sailing and racing skipper including expeditions to the Antarctic, Sundarbans and trans-Atlantic voyages, she founded Common Seas to design out marine plastic pollution.